zappascout/devil_notes-sources/docs/notes_8_devil.md

 first recorded use of the word as occurring in 1699.

 ==Debate about the real-world utility of *Curriculum '68*==:
-From Ensmenger, ibid, p.133: "Not everyone agreed with the theoretical turn that computer science took in the late 1960s.
+From Ensmenger, ibid (p.
+133): "Not everyone agreed with the theoretical turn that computer science took in the late 1960s.
 For many occupational computer programmers, most of what was happening in theoretical computer science seemed irrelevant or even counter-productive, a 'sort of